lpfann/fri/README.md

 ```

 ## Usage

-A simple example can be found in the `examples` folder in form of a 'jupyter notebook'.
+Examples and API descriptions can be found [here](https://lpfann.github.io/fri/).

 In general, the library follows the sklearn API format.
 The two important classes exposed to the user are